SimDynamX/SpaceTeamsROS/README.md

 ### Creating your own client

 The `example_client.py` provides a good blueprint of what a client node interacting with SpaceTeams should look like.
-To create your own ROS node that interacts with ROSPoleBuggy, follow these steps:
+To create your own ROS node that interacts with SpaceTeams, follow these steps:

 #### 1. Set up your Python ROS 2 node